-Liverpool John Lennon Airport (LJLA) plays an important role both as an international gateway to the Liverpool City Region and as a major driver of the local economy.
-It supports around 6,000 jobs across the region and contributes \pounds{250} million in GVA to the economy of the Liverpool City Region.
+Liverpool John Lennon Airport (LJLA) plays an important role both as an international gateway to the Liverpool City Region (LCR) and as a major driver of the local economy.
+It supports around 6,000 jobs across the region and contributes f{250} million in GVA to the economy of the LCR.
 The presence of a dynamic and growing airport has also been a catalyst to the reinvention of South Liverpool.

-The Airport has the potential to do much more and we are keen to realise this potential.
+The Airport has the potential to do much more and we are keen to realise this potential for the benefit of the Liverpool City Region and beyond.

 This Master Plan confirms a long term vision for the future of LJLA and describes further investment proposals for the Airport and its surrounding landholdings.
 It considers proposals for the Airport to 2030 in detail and provides a broad indication of potential development to 2050.

 It also sets out proposals for further growth and development of the Airport as a key transport and strategic economic asset.
-These proposals include expanding the range of destinations served, adding long haul services to key business and leisure destinations, and developing the Airport and its landholdings as a strategic economic asset by maximising its potential to create jobs and support ongoing regeneration across the City Region.
+These proposals include expanding the range of destinations served, adding long haul services to key business and leisure destinations, and developing the Airport and its landholdings as a strategic economic asset by maximising its potential to create jobs and support ongoing regeneration across the LCR.

-We welcome comments on this consultation draft Master Plan from local communities, airport users, businesses, tourism and regeneration agencies and representatives of Local Government.
-All comments received will be considered carefully and taken into account in the final version of the Master Plan.
+We would like to thank all the local communities, airport users, businesses, tourism and regeneration agencies and representatives of Local Government who have responded to the consultation on the draft Master Plan.
+All comments received have been considered carefully and taken into account in the final version of the Master Plan.